 You’ve taken the time to create a website.
 You’ve chosen a theme, created posts and pages, and published it for the world to see.
 Now all you need is a following.
 Once your site is out in the wild, how can you get people to see it?
 Here are 5 ideas to help you get more views on your site.

-1. Optimize your posts for social media
+1. Optimize your posts for search engines

 Search engine optimization (SEO) is all the rage these days, and strategies for maximizing your content’s search engine potential can be quite complex.
 In general, consider the following basic SEO tips: